adefirmanf/iso8583/README.md

 #### Options

 - `header` : Set the message header if exist
 - `mti` : The message type indicator is a four-digit numeric field which indicates the overall function of the message.
+This option will read the incoming message of first four-digit as mti.
 Default : `true` .
 See the [usage]()

 ### Init